alopez/alopez.github.com/email.md

 is a brief guide on whether to email me (if you haven't already), and what to expect (if you have).

-Do you have a specific question related to my research?
+Do you have a specific question related to my published research?
 : Email <alopez@inf.ed.ac.uk>, and please also email my coauthors, who may be able to reply more quickly.

-Looking to hire me for consulting work or a job?
+Do you want to hire me for consulting work or a new job?
 : Email <alopez.nlproc@gmail.com>.
 Please be patient waiting for a reponse.

 Are you a friend and/ or (former) research student?